 Furthermore, journalist for the Record Online as well as Joyful Writing, MJ Hanley-Goff states that “what makes this haunting tale different from the plethora of paranormal movies and TV shows out there is Katria’s focus on the human element of the movie […] it’s raw and feels very, very terrifyingly real.”

 In present day, all of Mara’s productions have provided an exponential platform for the upcoming album she is writing with Modern English codenamed Modern M. Katria is a long-time fan of the post punk icons, and it shows in the music.
 The five songs exhibit a shared appreciation for David Bowie as well as a beautiful balance between Modern English’s aesthetic – both classic (ala their 1982 record After the Snow) and contemporary (as with their 2017 album Take Me to the Trees) – and Katria’s love of ancient world music sounds and the futuristic lushness of new wave.
-Premiere for the EP is slated for the first half of 2020!
+Premiere for the EP is slated for 2022!

 In preparation for Modern M, Mara Katria is releasing her debut public original song as a single entitled “Midnight Mind.”
 This piece may be broadly described as synth pop, but it contains a rich tapestry of vocal harmonies, evocative lyrics, and German flavour.
 The song was written and composed by Mara and features the artist and author J. Jeff Ungar whose talents will also be found in the Modern M album with Modern English.
 “Midnight Mind” was mastered at Real World Studios, founded by the august humanitarian and musician Peter Gabriel.
 Radio’s Don Bedell says: “‘Midnight Mind’ is a hit!
 It’s haunting.
 It’s mesmerizing.
 Ethereal.
 Atmospheric.
 A little Kate Bush.
 A little Annie Lennox.
 I’m looking forward to hearing more!”
-As for the eagerly anticipated music video for “Midnight Mind,” Katria directed a fully-realized short film that has been receiving multiple Best Music Video Awards during its pre-release press tour at prestigious film festivals, most recently the Imagine This Women’s International Film Festival!
+As for the internationally acclaimed music video for “Midnight Mind,” Katria directed a fully-realized short film that has been receiving multiple Best Music Video Awards during its pre-release press tour at prestigious film festivals, most recently the Imagine This Women’s International Film Festival!
 See the EVENTS section for details on all the screenings and awards.